madison-schaaff/portfolio/_projects/Cord-Roller-Project.md

 image: /assets/images/Stone.jpg
 ---

-For our MAE 2250 project, our team designed, modeled, and prototyped a Cord Cubby—a compact and user-friendly device aimed at solving the common problem of tangled and disorganized cords.
-The Cord Cubby is designed to neatly spool various types of cords such as phone chargers, earphones, and USB cables—into a clean and secure enclosure, making storage and transport easier and more aesthetic.
+For our MAE 2250 project, our team designed, modeled, and prototyped a Cord Cubby: a compact and user-friendly device aimed at solving the common problem of tangled and disorganized cords.
+The Cord Cubby is designed to neatly spool various types of cords such as phone chargers, earphones, and USB cables into a clean and secure enclosure, making storage and transport easier and more aesthetic.

 ### Design & Functionality